cloudstateio/samples-js-chat/README.md

 If you didn't want to follow this tutorial, you could just deploy the friends service that we've already implemented, but what are you going to learn from that?
 So, start by creating a new directory anywhere on your machine.

-The friends service will be backed by a CRDT, this time using an [ORSet](https://cloudstate.io/docs/user/features/crdts.html#crdts-available-in-cloudstate) to store a users friends.
+The friends service will be backed by a CRDT, this time using an [ORSet](https://cloudstate.io/docs/user/features/crdts.html#crdts-available-in-cloudstate) to store a user's friends.
 We'll implement it in JavaScript.

 In this tutorial, we won't go into depth of Cloudstate itself and how to use it, the [documentation](https://cloudstate.io/docs/user/features/index.html) is a good place to start if you want to understand that.